 - The cost for the TB skin test (PPD) is $45.00 (cash only) and is due at the time of the test.

-- If you have been to the ECDOHTB clinic, please complete this brief survey to help us better serve you!
+Patient Satisfaction Survey! (only a few questions) - Have you visited an ECDOH clinic?
+Please complete this brief survey to help us better serve you!